snap-stanford/caml/README.md

 ******NOTE: THIS REPOSITORY IS EXTREMELY MESSY AND IN NEED OF FURTHER CLEANING*****.

 While it is functional, it is not pretty at this point.
-We hope to clean it up and encapsulate it soone.
+We hope to clean it up and encapsulate it soon.
 Also, the branch for LINCS setting in the LINCS_BRANCH folder.

 ## Experiments